BumGyo/wordquiz/README.md

 # WordQuiz

 Welcome to **WordQuiz**.
 It is a word quiz program developed using **C**.
 You can improve your vocabulary by taking quizzes related to various words.
-This project was developed for learning purposes, and it was made to make studying English more interesting.
+This project was developed for learning purposes and it was made to make studying English more interesting.

+If you want, you can add a wordbook to `/wordbooks/` and you can modify the existing wordbook.
+Hope you enjoy 👍

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)